Hultgren on Trump Dialogues with World Leaders: Human Rights Must be Integral to U.S. Foreign Policy

 “Universal human dignity isn’t up for debate.
 Protecting and advocating for human rights should be at the heart of any foreign policy negotiation and discussion.
 Promoting trade and economic and military cooperation are all essential to America!!!s future—but these mean little if we ignore the people in countries around the world who are suffering at the hands of their own governments and their rights are beingabused.

-“With Chinese President Xi Jinping in town this week, I hope the administration steps up and condemns the ongoing human rights abuses in that nation which are .
+“With Chinese President Xi Jinping in town this week, I hope the administration steps up and condemns the ongoing human rights abuses in that nation which are clear and well-documented.
 I know President Trump wants America to remain strong—we remain strong when our values are upheld around the world, and when leaders understand we are serious when it comes to defending human rights across any border.
 We must speak truth to power.”